TheresaLui/SelfHelpContent_v2/articles/microsoft.documentdb/documentdb-mongodberrors.md

 	cloudEnvironments="public"
 />

-# Recommended Steps
-# Mongo API - Common errors
+# Recommended Steps for Mongo API - Common errors

 ### Client connection errors
 Mongo client drivers use “connection pooling”.
 Whenever a mongo client is initialized to a remote address, the driver establishes more than one connection.
 On the server side, connections which are idle for more than 30 minutes are automatically closed down.